-The Company has incurred net losses from operations since inception and has an accumulated deficit of\$ million as of September 30, 2018.
+The Company has incurred net losses from operations since inception and has an accumulated deficit of \$75.0 million as of September 30, 2018.
 The Company intends to raise additional capital through the issuance of additional equity, and potentially through strategic alliances with third parties.
 If financing is not available at adequate levels, the Company may need to re-evaluate its operating plans.
-Management believes currently available resources, which include \$125.0 million in gross proceeds the Company received in connection with the March 2018 sale of 62.5 million shares of the Company's Series B redeemable convertible preferred stock (Series B stock), will provide sufficient funds to enable the Company to meet its operating plans through a convertible preferred stock.
+Management believes currently available resources, which include \$125.0 million in gross proceeds the Company received in connection with the March 2018 sale of 62.5 million shares of the Company's Series B redeemable convertible preferred stock (Series B preferred stock), will provide sufficient funds to enable the Company to meet its operating plans through 2020.
 However, if the Company's anticipated operating results are not achieved in future periods, planned expenditures may need to be reduced in order to extend the time period over which the then-available resources would be able to fund the Company's operations.

-3. Basis of Presentation and Summary of Significant Accounting Policies
+3. Basis of Presentation and Summary of Significant Accounting Policies number of reasons, including reasons beyond the Company's control.